 - Lactose intolerance

-If you notice any symptoms of a GI condition, do not hesitate to contact Abell and Capitan Law.
+If you notice any symptoms of a GI condition, do not hesitate to contact Capitan Law.
 We can review the information you provide and determine whether you’re entitled to LTD benefits.

 Benefits Available for Gastrointestinal Diseases